Remarks on Serre's modularity conjecture: Preliminary results

 $\bullet$ Raising the level and good-dihedral primes:\\

-Because of the technical conditions needed to apply Kisin's modularity lifting results, in the general case we need to assume that the residual representations that we encounter through the proof have non-solvable image.\\ This is handled by a trick in [KW06] of adding some extra prime $q$ to the level in order that all the representations that we encounter are ``good dihedral at $q$" and thus have non-solvable image (cf. loc. cit., section 8.4 and section 6). \\
+Because of the technical conditions needed to apply Kisin's modularity lifting results, in the general case we need to assume that the residual representations that we encounter through the proof have non-solvable image.\\ This is handled by a trick created in [KW2]: after switching, using a compatible system, to a suitable (and sufficiently large) characteristic $t$ they add some extra prime $q$ (sufficiently large) to the level in order that all the representations that we encounter are locally ``good dihedral at $q$" and thus have non-solvable image.
+The precise references are as follows: see section 2 of [KW2] for the definition of good-dihedral prime, Theorem 3.4 for the theorem asserting that the proof of Serre's conjecture can be reduced to cases having a good-dihedral prime in the level, Lemma 6.3 for the fact that a good-dihedral prime implies residual big images in all relatively small characteristics, and section 8.4 for the proof of the existence of a suitable characteristic $t$ where we can add the good-dihedral prime $q$ to the level, thus proving Theorem 3.4. \\

-Remark: The possibility to introduce ``extra ramification" follows from the existence of non-minimal $p$-adic lifts of certain type (non-minimal at $q$).
-Again, as in the case of minimal lifts (cf. [Di07] and [KW04]) or weight $2$ minimal lifts, the existence of such a lift (which mimics a result that is well-known for modular forms, namely, a case of ``raising the level") follows by combining potential modularity (to obtain an upper bound for the corresponding universal deformation ring) with the results of Boeckle (to obtain a lower bound). \\
+The possibility to introduce ``extra ramification" follows from the existence of non-minimal $p$-adic lifts of certain type (non-minimal at $q$), as stated in Theorem 5.1 (4) of [KW2], whose proof is given in [KW3].
+As in the case of crystalline minimal lifts (cf. [Di3] and [KW1]) or weight $2$ minimal lifts, the existence of such a lift (which mimics a result that is well-known for modular forms, namely, a case of ``raising the level") follows by combining potential modularity with the results of Boeckle on presentations of universal deformation rings. \\

-This way, after having ``raised the level", we can assume that at each step we will encounter residual representations having a large prime $q$ in the level such that $q^2 \mid N$ with:
+This way, after having ``raised the level", we can assume that at each step we will encounter residual representations having a ``good-dihedral" large prime $q$ in the level, i.e., we have a $\bar{\rho}_p$ and a prime $q$ such that $q^2 \mid N$ with: